wp-plugins/heyyou/readme.txt

 * Regenerating Thumbnails now works with *heyyou*, no more JS conflicts
 * Attachments (photo galleries) facelift: images now tile instead of list, removed clutter & made simpler.
 * Fixed mobile issue was mobile detection wasn't registered until the second page visit

+= 0.0.7 =
+* "McGuffin" - April 20, 2011
+* setting - title for ttachments on/off
+* remove sleep() on mobile change... andor add Loading.gif
+* create tile_attachments() function to auto prodce
+* make "enable" onclick='this.form.submit'
+* add 'hide main/page blurb' option, for pages that use heyyou instead of the_content() !* !!!important: drag and drop broken (jquery issue?)

+= 0.0.6 =
+* "Manor" - March 14, 2011
+* !important* blurb still not sticking on new entries...
+Functions first entry blurb didn't stick
+* !important* drop-n-drag with categories
+* !important* add link button not working in editheyyoupost
+* add 'feild type' and 'comments' to site-meta fields
+* Comments jumpto anchors should categorize & apear above 'before' line
+* add default user-settings.. ie: auto hide comments/author/revisions for hey_client / hys_subadmin
+* make Media Folders magangable in options
+* Notice: Trying to get property of non-object in /Users/davidsword/Sites/clients/Shauna/leisuretravel/wordpress/wp-includes/post-template.php on line 30 because I unset $post on new pages because of pre-loading heyyou
+* TinyMCE CSS: empty
+* make defaults for keywords & twitter default = 1
+* make "Feature Image" & "Seconday Image" a heyyou option
+* default HTML heyyou_post output format to "%title% %blurb%"
+* move pagination to another tab since Page-options are dedicated for things that don't require heyyou turned on.
+* Comments instead of deafilt "title" as main field... make an option for title/name
+* remove "remove flash uploader"
+* turn off revisions completely... useless for non-multiple-blogging
+* *include http:// overflowing
+* if is_int() on first meta, don't show as description sub
+* "cut.....string" on cat lists
+* add "add primary line AFTER heyyou"
+* Add secondary line between categories not working
+* heyyou media organizer (folders & drop-down media select) // popup media: css hack to remove unnecessary/confusing fields
+* switch meta (blurb/media) to dropdown.. saves key's
+* site meta fields for page configuration
+* Meta (Media) to not store full URL. only /y/m/file.ext ...
+CONTENT_URL.(media) to rebuild on output
+* shortcode [ heyyou ], [ heyyou cat="Category A" ]
+* secondary color
+* Paginate options, use: [] Pages [] more/less reveal
+* pagination with categories (?pg=x&cat=y)
+* cropping thumbnails: find if way to receive proper ratio while cropping
+* if list doesn't have pagination and does have "add line(2) between posts" remove last line as it's not "between" anything
+* Exisiting Backups: make folder for each site (because of networks)
+* ..more only if %blurb% not empty
+* put heyyou preset dropdown in 'page' tab. if empty, disable other tabs
+* css for showing thumbs in list of magage posts mucked up
+* css on edit post for attachments mucked up
+* css issues in navigation
+* add wpautop to meta "x (Blurb)" output/s
+* %if:defined% issues
+* direct domain to ds.me
+* the method of saving cat html override (serializing) doesn't work: can't serialize "%" or other html chars.. either find new place to save html over-ride, or drop category descript and title
+* !important Page Att > Parent not sticking
+* "Auto-Collaps Content" to " Auto-Collaps Blurb"
+* when 'post hv individ page' is on, 'line(2) between posts' doesn't work
+* add %view_individual_page% link token for "more..." link to full pages without using blurb
+* make auto-collapes not possible when individual pages is on
+* Comments add ..more button for "auto collaps content" (personnel in epony)
+* add line conversion support to heyyou

 = 0.0.3 =
 * KidPiv - build